cicirello/chips-n-salsa-examples/README.md

 using maven or other build tools.
 The purpose of this repository is to demonstrate usage of the major functionality of the Chips-n-Salsa library.

+## The Example Programs

+The source for several example programs is contained in this repository.
+Read the comments in the source code of the example programs for a description of what they demonstrate, etc. Running the examples without reading the source code, and comments, is not advised, since the output of the example programs requires the context of the code samples to be meaningful.

+__Basic Examples__: The following
+examples are of basic usage using simulated annealing to optimize functions over different structure types: bit vectors, integer vectors, permutations, and a real-value function optimization example, the root finding
+example:
+* org.cicirello.examples.chipsnsalsa.BitVectorExample
+* org.cicirello.examples.chipsnsalsa.IntegerVectorExample
+* org.cicirello.examples.chipsnsalsa.RootFindingExample
+* org.cicirello.examples.chipsnsalsa.PermutationExample

+__Parallel Examples__: The next couple examples are of parallel search:
+* org.cicirello.examples.chipsnsalsa.ParallelPermutationExample
+* org.cicirello.examples.chipsnsalsa.TimedParallelExample

+__Custom Problem Examples__: The following examples demonstrate defining a custom optimization problem (whereas the above examples mostly use benchmark problems included in the library):
+* org.cicirello.examples.chipsnsalsa.CustomProblemExample
+* org.cicirello.examples.chipsnsalsa.CustomIntegerCostProblemExample

+__Hybrid Search Examples__: The following examples show how multiple search algorithms can be integrated (e.g., combining hill climbing with simulated annealing):
+* org.cicirello.examples.chipsnsalsa.PostHillclimbExample
+* org.cicirello.examples.chipsnsalsa.PreHillclimbExample

+__Industrial Scheduling Problem Examples__: The following examples use scheduling problems, and are also a bit more complex than some of the other example programs.
+* org.cicirello.examples.chipsnsalsa.SchedulingExample
+* org.cicirello.examples.chipsnsalsa.SchedulingWithVBSS

 ## Versioning Scheme

 The version numbers for the example programs mirror the versions of